-- Unplug/replug the USB cable at both the computer and at the Skycut. - In SignMaster's Vinyl Spooler window, under the Connection tab, make sure you have Direct USB Port selected under Port Type and the Status says Device Connected.
+- Unplug/replug the USB cable at both the computer and at the Skycut. - In SignMaster's Vinyl Spooler window, under the Connection tab, make sure you see USB Port and the Status says Device Connected.
 If not, repeat the instructions in Section 1.12.1.